Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: Introduction

 The outline of the paper is as follows.
 In Sec. \ref{expansion} we expand to second order the ADM Hamiltonian constraint for gravity with a scalar field around a Bianchi I universe.
-In Sec. \ref{decomposition} we resolve the ADM variables into the Fourier coefficients and then decompose them into scalar, vector and tensor modes.
+In Sec. \ref{decomposition} we resolve the ADM perturbation variables into the Fourier coefficients and then decompose them into scalar, vector and tensor modes.
 Since the new tensorial basis is time-dependent, in Sec. \ref{Fermi} we compute the extra Hamiltonian generated by the respective transformation.
 In this context we also discuss the ambiguity in the definition of the polarization modes for gravitational waves.
 We set the spatially flat gauge-fixing conditions and obtain the physical Hamiltonian in terms of the reduced variables.
 In Sec. \ref{dirac} we identify the reduced variables with the Dirac observables and discuss the key concept of the canonical isomorphism between gauge-fixing surfaces.
-We make use of the consistency equation to reconstruct the full spacetime by means of canonical variables in the flat-slicing gauge.
 We study a few sets of gauge-fixing conditions.
+We make use of the consistency equation to reconstruct the full spacetime in terms of the canonical variables in the flat-slicing gauge.
 In Sec. \ref{multifield} we extend the obtained results to the case of many scalar fields.
 We conclude in \ref{conclude}.
 For the readers convenience, some details of our derivations are included in the Appendices.